 Stories have been passed on about the Frisians leaving the battlefield to fight elsewhere when the crusade command stalled the attack too long.
 The common thread running through thirteenth-century texts about the Frisian fighters was their impatience, their speed in charging at the enemy and their ferocity during battle.
 It were real Berserks or barbarians.
-See below at the end of this blog post, how the Frisian fighters were equipped, and why indeed they were fast in charging at the enemy.
+See further below, at the end of this blog post, how the Frisian fighters were equipped, and why indeed they were fast in charging at the enemy.
 At the same time they were realistic nd what was achieveable.
 When in the Fifth Crusade they were asked to take the trong city of Lisbon, the Frisians opposed to the Portugese and to the Dutch-Rhenish chapter of the Crusade fleet, because they thought it would be too time-consuming both to take the great city and arrive in time in Italy.
 Fighting in the Levant was considered more priceworthy.
 Instead, the Frisian chapter left the fleet and continued to sail to the Medditerranean, and successively raided the more manageable Muslim cities of Faro, Rota and Cadiz.
 The logic of the Frisian Alleingang might be explained by the fact they were participating primarely for their indvidual, personal benefit.
 To fulfill their vows.
 After all, high-medieval Frisia was a republican affair without feudal lords to obbey.

 And, in a way, to mark their barbaric heroism, the still existing Church of the Frisians in Vatican City was enlarged in the year 1141.
 And, to this very date its pious, Romanesque tower is the oldest in Vatican City, even of the eternal city Rome as a whole.
 Amen, indeed.
 Read also our post Magnus’ Choice: The Origins of the Frisian Freedom to learn more about the medieval history of Frisians in Rome.

-And, it was Hayo who jumped as the first (or as the second; stories differ) onto the tower of the city Damietta in the Nile Delta, present-day Egypt.
+And, it was Hayo who jumped as the first, or as the second since stories differ, onto the tower of the city Damietta in the Nile Delta, present-day Egypt.
 Although the story of Hayo is pure fiction, the siege of Damietta by a large Frisian fleet is not.
 And no, the citizens of the city of Haarlem in present-day province Noord Holland had no part in these fights at all, although Netherlands’ history lessons at high schools learned otherwise till quite recently.
 Haarlem people were friendly law-abiding, nine-to-five citizens, earning a modest and honest living.
 Take that as a compliment.

 Also, the crusader Popte Ulvinga, also Poppo or Poptetus Ulvinga, deserves elaboration.
 He came from the village of Wierdum, In the year 1147, during the Second Crusade, crusaders also took part in the siege of the Moorish city of Lisbon.
 The Moors were beaten and this victory is regarded as one of the turning points for the Reconquista of the Iberian Peninsula.
 The German knight and crusader Henricus of Bonn died during this battle.
 At the spot where he was buried, miracles occured.
 A palm tree on his grave was medicinal for whatever ailment.
 When they unearthed to remains of Popte they saw the palm tree had grown from his heart.
 Also according to the journal of an unknown Frisian clergyman, who traveled with the crusader’s fleet in 1217-1218 to Acre, this palm tree, in fact, grew on the grave of Poptetus.
 Poptetus had renamed himself as Henricus (also Hendrik), and was the commander of the Christian army and bearer of the standard.